 Writing your grant.
 Similar to manuscripts, grants are usually written in phases with one or more drafts for each section.
 For this course you will be asked to submit the first draft for each section at the dates specified in the SCHEDULE listed below.
-To submit your work, you will need to create a pdf file of your work, then upload this file on the Blackboard web site.
-The faculty leader for your assigned subgroup will then evaluate the first draft for each section of your grant, and then we will meet in small groups (WORKSHOPS) to discuss how you might improve your work.
+To submit your work, you will need to create a pdf file of your work and send it to your assigned faculty leader.
+This will be also be shared with other students in the group.
+The faculty leader for your assigned subgroup will evaluate the first draft for each section of your grant, and then we will meet in small groups (WORKSHOPS) to discuss how you might improve your work, with input both from the faculty leader and other students.

 Purpose of workshops.
 As you will see below, we have scheduled several small group meetings or workshops throughout the course.
 Each of these occurs one week after the first draft for each section of your grant is due.
-These meetings will consist of 2-4 students plus one faculty member, and will provide the means for each of you to get direct one-on-one feedback on your work at that time.
-All members of a given workshop should read their colleagues proposals during the week leading up to each workshop and be prepared to offer criticism and advice on how to improve the proposal.
+These meetings will consist of 3-5 students plus one faculty member, and will provide the means for each of you to get direct one-on-one feedback on your work at that time.
+All members of a given workshop should read their colleagues proposals during the days leading up to each workshop and be prepared to offer criticism and advice on how to improve the proposal.

 GRADING: There will be no exams.
 Your grade will be derived from the quality of the grant that you write, the quality of your written critiques of others' grants, and your ability to explain your thoughts and reasoning during all three study sections.
+Class participation is key.
 A breakdown of the grading strategy is provided below.

 Written grant proposal 100

-Study sections I-II (participation) 20
+Study section I (participation) 20

-Study section III (participation) 30
+Study sections II-III (participation) 40

-Written critiques of others' grants 50
+Written critiques of others' grants 40

 MAX POSSIBLE TOTAL POINTS 200

 MAX POSSIBLE FINAL SCORE 100 (200/2)